Welcome to Teaching with Zoom!

 - To visit a room and observe the discussions, click on ‘Join Room’

-- To communicate with all rooms, use the Broadcast option
+- To communicate with all rooms, use the audio Broadcast option

 - If you have used the +Create method and want to save your groups, go to your Meeting Notice, click on View Details, and use the save as .csv file in the left corner.
 Save this file on your computer.

-How can I use Polling in my classes for student engagement?
+How can I use Polls/Quizzing in my classes for student engagement?

-Polling is a great Zoom feature that can provide feedback to the instructor as well as the students on content and perspectives.
+Polls/Quizzing is a great Zoom feature that can provide feedback to the instructor on student understanding and offer students active engagement with the content.
 It can also be used as a quick quiz when you have used Registration which links the names of the students to their answers by their email addresses.
-While Polls can be created in the class, it is best to plan ahead and compose them in the meeting notice prior to class.
-(While currently open-ended questions are not possible in Zoom Polls, it is anticipated that this will available in the future.)
+While polls and quizzes can be created in the class, it is best to plan ahead and compose them in the meeting notice prior to class.
 Here’s a quick review of the process:

-- Once you have saved your class meeting notice, find ‘Polls’ at the bottom of the page.
+- Once you have saved your class meeting notice, find ‘Polls/Quizzes’ at the bottom of the page.
+If it is not there, be sure you have activated this feature in your Settings

-- You may create multiple questions in one Poll and/or create as many polls that you may need
+- You may create multiple questions in one Poll/Quiz and/or create as many separate polls/quizzes that you may need

-- During the meeting, click on the Poll icon on your Zoom Toolbar and select the Poll you want to run
+- During the meeting, click on the Poll/Quiz icon on your Zoom Toolbar and select the one you want to run

-- Poll results are saved and can be found in the Reports tab on your Baruch Zoom Home Page.
+- Poll results are saved in a .csv format in the Reports tab on your CUNY Zoom Home Page.
+You can download it to your computer as an Excel file for ease of use.

 What is Survey?

-Zoom has also added a new feature — Survey — which allows you to survey the class after the meeting has ended.
-The best addition in this feature is the ability to ask an open-ended question and gauge the success of teaching against the desired learning outcomes.
-Access the details on this new feature here.
+Zoom also has ‘Survey,’ a post meeting feature which allows you to survey the class after the meeting has ended.
+It is great way to capture reactions and gauge the success of teaching against the desired learning outcomes.
+This can also be designed with open-ended questions.
+Access the details on this feature here.

-As you prepare to share your screen, Zoom offers you the option of using the built-in Zoom Whiteboard or choosing to link to a secondary device (iPad, Second Camera etc.,) While the Zoom Whiteboard may not be as robust for drawing or sharing formulas as you might do in the classroom, you can connect to another drawing device or tablet to share your annotations.
-For more ideas on how to use these features, review this page on Whiteboard, this page on Annotation tools and this page on secondary cameras to deploy the feature that works best for your teaching outcomes.
+Zoom offers you the option of using the built-in Zoom Whiteboard or choosing to link to a secondary device (iPad, Second Camera etc.) for portraying your writing and graphic annotation.
+The Zoom Whiteboard allows for writing on the screen with a variety of annotation tools including ‘sticky notes’ for student expression and communication.
+For more ideas on how to use these interactive features, review this page on Whiteboard, this page on Annotation tools and this page on secondary cameras to deploy the feature that works best for your teaching outcomes.

 Managing Class Discussions: Controversial Topics and Privacy